 - The process doesn’t require inserting a gastric band into the stomach

 The sleeve gastrectomy can cost from $3,500 to $23,000 depending on the surgeon, hospital, and more.
 When patients seek outside countries to have gastric sleeve surgery the cost can drop significantly.
 People crossing the border for health care can expect to pay about 1/5 to 1/3 of the cost in Mexico, with other countries with similar cost structures.

 |India||$9,500 – $11,000|

 |United States||$15,000 – $23,000|

 Risks, Complications and Possible Side Effects

 Having any major operation entails risks, including bariatric surgery.
 There is a risk of death with any surgery as well as other issues including bleeding and leaks.
-Having a poor health standing, a higher BMI, or serious comorbidities, puts patients with high chances of have risks and complications.
+Having poor health standing, a higher BMI, or serious comorbidities, puts patients with high chances of having risks and complications.